hisschemoller/music-pattern-generator/README.md

 ![Editor setting assigned](assets/img/midi-learn3.jpg 'Editor setting assigned')

 Now turn a knob on your hardware controller that sends MIDI CC data.
-Once the data is received the asignment is immediately made.
+When the data is received the asignment is immediately made.
 The settings border turns from dashed into a solid line to indicate that the setting is assigned for remote control.

 ![The MIDI Assignments panel](assets/img/midi-assignments2.jpg 'The MIDI Assignments panel')